lukawski-adrian/payment-simulator/readme.md

 - `payment flow` design:
     - prepared for extension -> `chain of responsibility` design pattern
     - next transaction steps clearly isolated by `pl.varlab.payment.transaction.handler.TransactionHandler` interface
-    - utilizes a few shorter (smaller) instead of single long-running database transactions
+    - utilizes a few shorter (smaller) transactions instead of single long-running database transactions
 - scalable, lightweight, modern:
     - synchronization point between instances has been designed on the database transaction level
+    - `concurrent` transactions processing
-    - `async` and `paralell` transactions processing (separate dedicated thread pool `guard` checks)
+    - `async` and `paralell` transaction verification checks (separate dedicated thread pool `guard` checks)
     - utilizes lightweight `java21 virtual threads`
     - uses modern java lang features like: `Records`, `String Templates`, `Text Blocks`, `Sealed Classes` etc.
-- prepared for observability (spring actuator)
+- prepared for observability (`spring actuator`)
     - basic health status exposed on the `/api/actuator/health` endpoint
     - actual `@Retry` stats available on the `/api/actuator/retries` and `/api/actuator/retryevents` endpoints
     - actual `@Bulkhead` stats available on the `/api/actuator/bulkheads` and `/api/actuator/bulkheadevents` endpoints
 - documented
     - `readme.md` file
-    - `swagger-ui` and `OpenAPI` exposed on `/api/swagger-ui/index.html`
+    - `swagger-ui` and `OpenAPI` exposed on the `/api/swagger-ui/index.html`

 ### Prerequisites

-If running with embedded `H2` database in memory, `Java21` should be the only one requirement.
+If running with embedded in memory `H2` database, `Java21` should be the only one requirement.

 You should be able to run the app via `maven wrapper`: